New Study: Hypertension & Severe COVID-19 Despite Booster Vaccination

 COVID-19 and Hypertension Lower Your Extra Risk

 So lowering your high blood pressure becomes more vital than ever.
-I know how scary it is as I have hypertension myself ( and I am no spring chicken).
+I know how scary it is as I have hypertension myself.

 We have been told to practice social distancing, proper hand-washing, wearing a face-mask in public, and the like.
 Yet despite taking these precautions we still remain concerned about getting sick.